 Meaning: Death represents endings in the cycle of life, and the power of regeneration.
 Death, as an archetype, is the thirteenth encounter for the Fool, reminding us that life is finite, which helps us appreciate how well or poorly we are doing in our pursuit of life experience and soul growth.
-Symbolism: The skeletal figure of death rides across the land collecting souls.
-No one escapes his visit, as shown by a member of the royalty, a priest, a maiden, and a child.
-His flag has a symbol that is the shape of a rose, representing his role in the cycle of life, also depicted by the rising/setting sun in the background.
-Death's arrival is always assured, and rarely welcomed.
+Symbolism: Death, disguised as a warrior, rides over the battlefield, which is strewn with the dead from two different cultures.
 Upright: death/rebirth, transformation, inevitability, and cycles Reversed: arrogance, depression, hopelessness, and severe grief Temperance (XIV)

 Meaning: Temperance represents balance and equilibrium that has the chance to develop with greater and greater life experience.
 Temperance, as an archetype, is the fourteenth encounter for the Fool, indicating that we all need to step back, from time to time, and assess where we are so can determine if we are in or out of balance.
-Symbolism: An angel pours water down from one cup into another and up from the bottom cup to the top cup, which symbolizes the flow of life down to earth and up to heaven.
+Symbolism: A young maiden pours water down from one cup into another.
 One foot is in the water and one on the land, indicating the connection between emotions/imagination/spirit and the physical/practical/limited world.
-The Sun rising in the background and star-like light behind his head both represent truth and wisdom.
+The Sun rising in the background represents the ongoing cycle of renewal in life.
 Upright: calm, health, well-being, balance, common ground, and harmonious action Reversed: imbalance, disruption, anxiety, frustration, and pettiness The Devil (XV)

 Meaning: The Devil represents consequences we face as our choices become more and more significant the farther into life we travel.
 The Devil archetype is the fifteenth encounter for the Fool, teaching us that we are responsible for our lives and our choices.
 If we make selfish choices that harm others, we will not enjoy the outcomes.
-Symbolism: Lucifer Morningstar, the Fallen One, watches human souls make choices that slowly change them into demons.
-The chains around their necks are loose enough to slip over their heads, easily done with their hands free, but they make no effort to escape.
-The reversed pentagram shows the victory of matter over spirit, which is the improper order of the soul's development.
+Symbolism: A horned figure takes his prisoners, a young maiden and warrior, to be slaves or converted to another culture.
 Upright: self-interest, temptation, consequences, and choice Reversed: unwise choices, lust, wanton abandon, and manipulation The Tower (XVI)

-Meaning: The Tower represents sudden, unexpected change that takes something we have built over time and rather quickly forces us to start over or reset.
+Meaning: The Tower represents sudden, unexpected change that takes something we have built over time and quickly forces us to start over or reset.
 The Tower, as an archetype, is the sixteenth encounter for the Fool, teaching the lesson that life is a construct and, at any time, it can be "blown up", forcing us to make unexpected adjustments.
-Symbolism: A tower with a crown is struck by lightning and human figures fall from the tower.
-The dislodged crown symbolizes the inevitable end of any human made structure.
+Symbolism: The tower of a fort is struck by lightning and human figures fall from it.
 Nothing, and no one, is secure from nature's wrath, which is a greater force than civilization.
-Upright and Reversed: unexpected change, sudden catastrophe, and traditions failing The Star (XVII)
+Upright and Reversed: unexpected change, sudden catastrophe, and shocks to the system The Star (XVII)

 Meaning: The Star represents hope, and vision for the future.
-What do we see as our life purpose and how do we get to it?
+What do we see as our life's purpose, and how do we get to it?
 The Star, as an archetype, is the seventeenth encounter for the Fool, indicating that we all need hope and optimism about the future.
 We need to have dreams to enjoy this life.
 Symbolism: A nude young woman pours water into a pool and onto the land while kneeling beneath a guiding star.
-The star is her hope, and pouring the water into the pool and the land show the connection between the physical and spiritual worlds.
+The star is her hope; pouring water into the pool and onto the land shows the connection between the physical and spiritual worlds.
 Her nudity symbolizes innocence.
-The fertile land, the healthy tree, and the bird represent life and renewal.
 Upright: hope, inspiration, promise, purpose, and faith Reversed: doubts, confusion, delusion, and despair The Moon (XVIII)